The Curse of La Llorona-2019

 I half-expected the musical scores to mirror each other.

-The film does have some mild flaws other than the predictability factor.
+The film has some mild flaws aside from its predictability.
 The introduction of a band of hippies (though cool to see M*A*S*H alums Jamie Farr and William Christopher in early acting roles) and a speeding chicken truck resulting in arrests is way too juvenile and plot-driven.

-A much better title could have been thought up for the film; With Six You Get Eggroll doesn’t exactly roll off the tongue, nor does it have anything to do with the story.
+A much better title could have been thought up for the film; With Six You Get Eggroll doesn’t exactly roll off the tongue, and it has nothing to do with the story.

-The sets and colors lend themselves well to the times and Day is always top-notch.
-Perhaps one could skip this film and watch a sampling of The Brady Bunch television reruns; the experience would almost be the same.
+The sets and colors fit the times well, and Day is always top-notch.
+Perhaps one could skip this film and watch a sampling of The Brady Bunch reruns; the experience would be almost the same.

 Madame Bovary-1949